 - Mortgage history verification is required for all mortgage not reporting on the credit report.
 All mortgage tradelines must be updated for current rating at the time of funding/closing.
-If more than 45 days have elapsed since last reporting, it is required to document the mortgage is current. - Mortgage / Rental Lates 1x30 during the past 12 months - Borrowers owning properties free and clear: If borrower does not have a current mortgage payment (i.e. free and clear), no housing payment history is required to be documented. - Living Rent-Free: Borrowers that do not have the required housing payment history are still eligible to qualify for a purchase transaction of a primary residence so long as they are living rent free with a Relative and provide a Letter of explanation (LOE) executed by such Relative confirming that there is/was no monthly obligation. - First Time Homebuyers: No housing payment history is required.
+If more than 45 days have elapsed since last reporting, it is required to document the mortgage is current. - Mortgage Lates 1x30 during the past 12 months - Borrowers owning properties free and clear: If borrower does not have a current mortgage payment (i.e. free and clear), no housing payment history is required to be documented. - First Time Homebuyers: No housing payment history is required